Jayesh-Vadnere/Instagram_User_Analytics/README.md

 LIMIT 5;
 ```
 ![](A4.PNG)

+Insights:
+• Top 5 popular hashtags in descending order are smile, beach, party, fun and concert.

 --------------------------------------------------------------------------------------------------------------------------------------------
 A5.Ad Campaign
 Task: Determine the day of the week when most users register on Instagram.
 Provide insights on when to schedule an ad campaign.